mathworks/toolboxdesign/MEX.md

 ![Version Number](https://img.shields.io/github/v/release/mathworks/toolboxdesign?label=version) ![CC-BY-4.0 License](https://img.shields.io/github/license/mathworks/toolboxdesign)

-Welcome to the MATLAB&reg; MEX Best Practice guide, which extends [MATLAB Toolbox Best Practices](./README.md) focusing on  integrating [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) into your MATLAB toolbox.
+Welcome to the MATLAB&reg; MEX Best Practice guide, which extends [MATLAB Toolbox Best Practices](./README.md).
+This document focuses on integrating [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) into your MATLAB toolbox.
 MEX functions enable you to harness the power of C, C++, and Fortran code within MATLAB.
 In this document when we say "C++", we mean "C, C++, and Fortran."

 ## TL;DR
 - C++ code goes into the `cpp` folder.
 - Each MEX functon is in its own folder with a `Mex` suffix
-- Place the built MEX functions under a `private` folder under your `toolbox` folder.
+- Place the built MEX functions in a `private` folder inside your `toolbox` folder.
 MEX functions should only be called from within your toolbox in order to increase reliablity.
 - External libraries are placed within a platform specific folder
 - We recommend using the `mexhost` command to increase relaiablity
-- Use a MexTask in your buildfile.m
+- Use a [MexTask](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html) in your [buildfile.m](https://www.mathworks.com/help/matlab/build-automation.html) for consistent builds.

 ## Overview

 [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) are compiled functions that bridge the gap between MATLAB and C++.
 They behave like a MATLAB function and you must build them for each operating system you want to run on.
 You can determine the MEX file extension (for example, `.mexw64` in Microsoft Windows) for your operating system using [`mexext`](https://www.mathworks.com/help/matlab/ref/mexext.html).
 This guide will navigate you through the process of integrating of MEX functions, ensuring smooth implementation in both development and production environments.
 This makes it easier for others to understand and contribute to your toolbox.

 To illustrate these best practices, we've created a sample project: The Arithmetic Toolbox, available on [GitHub](https://github.com/mathworks/arithmetic).
 We'll reference this toolbox throughout the guide to demonstrate practical applications of these principles.
-For key concepts please refer to the [Toolbox Best Practices](./README.md).
+For key concepts, refer to the [Toolbox Best Practices](./README.md).

 ## MEX function from a single C++ source file
-Suppose you have a single C++ MEX source file, this MEX source file need not be distributed to the toolbox users, since they are not required to run the toolbox.
-Only the compiled function needs to be distributed.
+The most common case is when you have a single C++ MEX source file.
+You do not distribute the source file to toolbox users, only the compiled mex function.
 We recommend keeping the C++ MEX source files outside of the `toolbox` folder in a folder focused on C++ code, `cpp`.

 For each MEX function in the `cpp` folder, create a folder with the name that matches the name of your MEX function.
 This folder should end with `Mex` to indicate that all the files within the folder are associated with a single MEX function.